aimeerivers/aimeerivers.github.io/_posts/2021-08-14-building-a-raspberry-pi-dashboard.md

 Within a few seconds, your Raspberry Pi should launch Chromium in fullscreen mode, and show the first of your list of links.
 After a short period, TabCarousel should automatically move it on to the next.

 Congratulations!
-You now have your dashboard display!
+You now have a dashboard display!

 ## Make it start up automatically

-Now we must make a service to start up the dashboard automatically every time the Raspberry Pi boots up.
+Now we make a service to start the dashboard automatically every time the Raspberry Pi boots up.

-Create a `dashboard.service` file
+Create a `dashboard.service` file:

     sudo nano /etc/systemd/system/dashboard.service